ecomfe/veui-docs/one/docs/en-US/components/cascader.md

 | `disabled` | `boolean` | Whether an option is disabled. |
 +++

-In addition, any other fields in the current option data will also be automatically bound to the scope parameters via `v-bind`.
+In addition, any other properties in the current option data will also be automatically bound to the scope parameters via `v-bind`.
 ^^^

 ^^^slot-option-label